-Unlike other platforms that specialize in mixed use, multi family or commercial real estate, Roofstock only offers single family properties for sale.
-They offer a marketplace for both buyers and sellers who are looking to get in on the single family rental market.
+Unlike other platforms that specialize in mixed use, multi family, or commercial real estate, Roofstock only offers single family properties for sale.
+The company offers a marketplace for both buyers and sellers who are looking to get in on the single family rental market.

-A lot of people like investing in single family properties because often time you attract families as tenants.
-These tend to be long term tenants who don't want to move around.
+A lot of people like investing in single family properties because often you attract families as tenants.
+These tend to be long-term tenants who don't want to move around.

 Roofstock opens you up to a variety of vetted single family homes you can invest in.
 This gives you exposure to many different real estate markets outside of your local area.

 These single family investments require as little as 20% down and are open to both accredited and non-accredited investors.
-That means you'll need to be ready with tens of thousands of dollars to make a down payment on a property.
+That means you'll need to be ready with the cash to make a down payment on a property.

-This is very different from investing into a fund.
-In this case you are purchasing a entire single family home.
+This is very different from investing in a fund.
+In this case, you are purchasing an entire single family home.

 However, Roofstock also offers something called Roofstock One which is open to accredited investors only.

-This is a portfolio based investment option where you buy shares of an individual rental home, rather than buying the entire property yourself.
-Multiple investors will own shares of the same property, and the best part is the properties are fully managed by Roofstock.
+This is a portfolio-based investment option where you buy shares of an individual rental home, rather than buying the entire property yourself.
+Multiple investors will own shares of the same property.
+The best part is the properties are fully managed by Roofstock.

 Roofstock One makes it easy to invest in real estate markets across the US.
 You can also spread your money across many different properties thanks to the low minimum.

 This firm began operations back in 2007, giving them a longer track record than most other platforms on this list.
 When the JOBS Act was passed, they embraced the change and leveraged technology to create a crowdfunded real estate investing platform.
-With a minimum investment of $100,000 to work with them, they are clearly going after high net worth individuals.
+With a minimum investment of $50K - $100K to work with Origin, it is clear high net worth investors are the main target.

-Instead of relying solely on investors like you and I to put up the cash to finance these projects, Origin personally invests significantly in their own projects.
-This aligns their financial interests with the interests of the investors and enhances confidence that the projects selected are capable of generating sufficient returns.
+Instead of relying solely on investors like you and me to put up the cash to finance these projects, Origin personally invests significantly in its own projects.
+This aligns the financial interests of the firm with those of the investors and enhances confidence that the projects selected are capable of generating sufficient returns.

-To date, Origin has invested over $56 million of their own capital into their funds and projects on the platform.
+To date, Origin has invested over $56 million of its own capital into its funds and projects on the platform.

 This is another platform where you invest in a portfolio of different properties, not individual projects.
-They offer several different funds for different niches and investing strategies.
+Origin offers several different funds for different niches and investing strategies.

 This platform merges crowdfunded real estate investing with peer to peer lending.
-Essentially, they provide a marketplace where accredited investors can invest in debt real estate deals.
+Essentially, it provides a marketplace where accredited investors can invest in debt real estate deals.

 Real estate developers looking for financing come to PeerStreet looking for a loan.
 Then, individual investors buy shares of that loan through the marketplace.
 Most of these loans are shorter term, with a range of 6 to 24 months.